cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq-2019.md

 # Alignment

 There are a number of competing tools for short read alignment, each with its own set of strengths, weaknesses, and caveats.
-Here we will try *Bowtie*, a widely used ultrafast, memory efficient short read aligner.
+Here we will try *Bowtie2*, a widely used ultrafast, memory efficient short read aligner.

-*Bowtie* has a number of parameters in order to perform the alignment.
+*Bowtie2* has a number of parameters in order to perform the alignment.

 To view them all type

 ```
-bowtie --help
+bowtie2
 ```

-Bowtie uses indexed genome for the alignment in order to keep its memory footprint small.
+Bowtie2 uses indexed genome for the alignment in order to keep its memory footprint small.
 Because of time constraints we will build the index only for one chromosome of the mouse genome.
 For this we need the chromosome sequence in fasta format.
 This is stored in a file named mm10, under the subdirectory `bowtie_index`.

-The indexed chromosome is generated using the command (you need to uncompressed the fasta file first):
+The indexed chromosome is generated using the following command:

 ```
-gunzip bowtie_index/mm10.fa.gz
-bowtie-build bowtie_index/mm10.fa bowtie_index/mm10
+bowtie2-build bowtie_index/mm10.fa.gz bowtie_index/mm10
 ```

 This command will output 6 files that constitute the index.
 These files that